byte-physics/igor-pro-coding-conventions/coding_conventions.rst

   a function to reset the panel to the default state and let Igor Pro rewrite the macro by ``DoWindow/R``.

+- Don't mix machine generated code with developer maintained code.
+It is therefore advisable to put window recreation macros into separate procedure files.

 Functions
 ^^^^^^^^^